Specifications for the organisation of the Micro Cup – World Championship –

 a.
 Duration

-7 days including 2 days for measurement controls.
-An additional measurement day is allowed if the number of expected competitors exceeds 40.
-This additional day shall be included in the intended dates of the event and mentioned in the Notice of Race.
+• 7 days including 2 days for measurement controls.
+(If needed, an additional measurement day can be allowed if the number of expected competitors exceeds 40).
 Crews unable to show the boat for measurement on this additional day shall not be penalised.
+Boats that have not passed successfully the measurement are admitted to the races, but cannot compete and won’t be taken into rankings and awardings;

-The last day should be a Saturday and the last start possibility not later than 15:00 Hrs.
+• The last day can be a Sunday and the last start should be possibility not later than 15:00 Hrs.

 b.
 Number of races and race courses

-There shall be 10 races planned, 8 or 9 short races and 1 or 2 long distance race(s).
+The ideal program will plan to organise between 10 to 12 races with 10 short races and 1 or 2 long distance race(s).

-Long distance race: 20 to 25 nautical miles, finish for the last boat not later than 30 minutes after sunset.
-A second long distance race may be shorter: 12 to 15 nautical miles.
+• Long distance race: 20 to 25 nautical miles, finish for the last boat not later than the exact minute of the sunset of that day.
+A second long distance race may be shorter: 12 to 15 nautical miles;

 Course types: